Management System

 Challenges

-- Reflect ESG considerations in management and strategy discussions at the Board of Directors, Company-wide Strategy Committee, and Corporate Sustainability Committee meetings
+• Reflect ESG considerations in management and policy, strategy and planning discussions at the Board of Directors, Company-wide Strategy Committee, and Corporate Sustainability Committee meetings

 Improvement of ESG information disclosure